 To schedule pickup of pathological waste for incineration, use the online Biowaste Disposal Form, or contact the DRS waste group via e-mail.
 For either method of transport, if more than 400 pounds of waste will be generated in a one-week time period, the principal investigator must provide three weeks’ notice.

-Rendering of pigs, horses, and cattle is a disposal option as long as these animals:
+Rendering of pigs, horses, and cattle may be a disposal option as long as these animals:

 - Do not require incineration as specified above;